 Figure 2. λ rule for the preliminary design of groins.
 LWS and HWS indicate low and high water shoreline, respectively.

 Actually, the λ shoreline rule would predict a rectilinear line shape for the equilibrium profile of the beach when straight (non T-shaped) groins are displaced orthogonally to the shoreline.
-Actually, settlement of sediments tends to originate a curved shape of the after-project shoreline along the sides of the groin, for the effect of diffraction and sediment interception by groins.
+However, settlement of sediments tends to originate a curved shape of the after-project shoreline along the sides of the groin, for the effect of diffraction and sediment interception by groins.
 Empirical rules have been proposed to determine the actual equilibrium profile of the beach, which are not discussed here.

 Another example of application of the lambda rule is shown in Figure 3, with irregularly shaped groins.